adriano-machado/fullstack-fastFeet/README.md

 $ yarn install

 # Run migrations to your database
-$ yarn sequelie db:migrate
+$ yarn sequelize db:migrate

 # Run seed to your database (just a admin user)
-$ yarn sequelie db:seed:all
+$ yarn sequelize db:seed:all

 # Run the backend server
 $ yarn dev